 Tip 16: Make your own rug shampoo

-To clean your rugs and mats, make your own rug shampoo by adding one cup of white vinegar to a gallon of water.
+To clean your Washable Rugs and mats, make your own rug shampoo by adding one cup of white vinegar to a gallon of water.
 You can also use dish soap, white vinegar, water, liquid fabric softener (optional), borax powder, or any laundry detergent that contains bleach.
 Mixing the ingredients together will produce a creamy liquid that will clean your rug or mat.